delphilite/BeaEngineDelphi/README.md

     ```

 2. Add the BeaEngineDelphi\Source directory to the project or IDE's search path.

+## Installation: Delphinus-Support
+BeaEngineDelphi should now be listed in Delphinus package manager.

+Be sure to restart Delphi after installing via Delphinus otherwise the units may not be found in your test projects.

 ## Usage
 Included is the wrapper record `TDisasm` in `BeaEngineDelphi.pas`.
 The example bellow is incomplete, but it may give you an impression how to use it.